 Following the second World War the Guatemalan banana industry went into a period of decline.
 In 1954 UFCo sold its interests in IRCA.
 IRCA continued to operate as an independent entity until 1968, when declining traffic and increased competition from road transport brought about its demise.
 The railway concession reverted to the state, which continued to operate the system (as Ferrocarriles de Guatemala) until 1996 when poor condition of track, locomotives and rolling stock following on decades of underinvestment forced eventual closure.

 In 1997, the USA company Railroad Development Corporation was awarded a concession the rehabilitate the network.
 By 1999 they had reopened the line from Guatemala City to Puerto Barrios, which then carried freight and some tourist passenger traffic.
 However, the concession was withdrawn by the Guatemalan government in 2007 and operations ceased.
+A study was undertaken in 2012 concerning the possibility of reintroducing passenger services, but nothing further came of this.

 Flag image from CIA World Factbook